elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`

 `If the rider's token is not "if", abort with "It's 'Decide IF.'
 We always say, 'Decide IF'.
-Got it?_" and the rider; exit.`
+Got it?" and the rider; exit.`

 `Move the rider (compiler rules).`